Refinitiv/refinitiv-ui/documents/src/pages/elements/number-field.md

 ```

 ## Input validation
-To validate input from users `ef-number-field` provides similar features to a native input.
+To validate input from users, `ef-number-field` provides similar features to a native input.
 When a user assigns an invalid input to the control, it will automatically apply an error style to alert the user.
-However, if you define a default value that is invalid you need to call the `input.reportValidity()` method during initialization to ensure the error style is applied.
+However, if you define a default value that is invalid, you need to call `input.reportValidity()` during initialization to ensure the error style is applied.

 @> Validation of user input of `ef-number-field` is consistent with a native input.
 [See native input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/number).